Sravanikethari/Frontend-Application-Deployment-Using-Jenkins-CI-CD-on-AWS/README.md

 ![web](https://github.com/user-attachments/assets/97c8a9ce-fb80-4356-a4a6-a0fd1be16fa7)

-# STEP-3: Now Install Deploy to container plugin
+# STEP-3: Install the Deploy to Container plugin to enable application deployment.

 Go to Manage Jenkins » Plugins » Available Plugins » Deploy to container